Hello, Flash Friday!

 “What, the flies?”
 The man made as if to swat another one.

 Jumla glared at him.
-“If you do that, I will serve you every drink in this bar, and you will become a shriveled dehydrated shell before the end of your first day, doomed to suffer eternal thirst so vast the deepest ocean would not satisfy it!”
+“If you do that, I will serve you every drink in this bar, and you will become a shriveled dehydrated shell before the end of your first day, doomed to suffer eternal thirst so vast the deepest lake would not satisfy it!”

 The man hesitated, clearly shaken by Jumla’s words.
 “So, what do we do now?”